redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 Optimisations available are the following:

-- 'resources': this optimisation manages resource allocation using requests limits
+- 'resource': this optimisation changes the Apps *reserved resources* using the App **requests limits**, like follows:
-    - whenever a SLA violation is received about a SLA which is dependent on resources, if used resources are close to the request limits they are increased
+    - whenever a SLA violation is received about a SLA which is dependent on resources; if used resources are **close to the resource limits** they are **increased**
-    - if no SLA violations are received for some time and resources used are far below request limits, they are decreased.
+    - if no SLA violations are received for some time; if resources used are **far below resource limits**, they are **decreased**.

+  Depending on the resources availability and the deployment preferences, the DSS:
+    - scales App up/out (if resources need to be increased and there are resources available)
+    - scales App down/in (if App is on the edge and resources need to be decreased)
+    - offloads App from edge to cloud (if App is on the edge, resources need to be increased and there are no resources available on the edge)
+    - offloads App from cloud to edge (if App is on the cloud, resources need to be decreased and there are now resources available on the edge)

+- 'offloading': a simplified version of 'resource' optimisation where the Apps are offloaded to the cloud, then back to the edge depending on the SLA violations BUT without changing the reserved resources.
+The actual resource usage of the App is IGNORED.
+- 'scaling': a simplified version of 'resource' optimisation where the Apps are scaled up/out, then scale down/in depending on the SLA violations BUT without changing the reserved resources.
+The actual resource usage of the App is IGNORED.
-- 'latency': this optimisation reduces an utility function according to the ECODA optimisation algorithm
+- 'latency': this optimisation reduces the App latency in a two-tier cloud-edge infrastructure using the ECODA optimisation algorithm
-- 'resources_latency': this optimisation combines 'resources' and 'latency' together: requests limits are dynamically changed and ECODA is used to reduce latency
+- 'resource_latency': this optimisation combines 'resources' and 'latency' together: **resource limits** are dynamically changed as in "resource" and ECODA is used to reduce latency
+- 'latency_faredge': this optimisation reduces the App latency in a three-tier cloud-edge-faredge infrastructure using the TTODA optimisation algorithm

 SLA are of three types:
 - 'active': this SLA is considered as related to resource consumption, so resource increase is managed to reduce violations